Hanis Zalikha

-Hanis Zalikha Zainal Rashid (born 9 October 1990) is a Malaysian blogger, model, television presenter and actress.
+Hanis Zalikha Zainal Rashid (born 9 October 1990) is a Malaysian model, actress, television host, entrepreneur, and blogger.
 She has also been nominated for the Most Influential Blog Award in 2011.

 Early life

 She is the second child of seven siblings.
 Her mother, Nani Rostam was a model in the 1980s.
 She participated in an online reality television competition, Malaysian Dreamgirl in 2008.
 She became the second runner up in the competition.
 In 2010, she was ranked sixth in the Top 10 Fastest Rising People in Google Malaysia Top Searches 2010 chart.
 Additionally, she was ranked in the top ten in Google Zeitgeist 2011 search.

 Education

 She received early education at Sekolah Kebangsaan Seri Selangor (1997), Sekolah Kebangsaan USJ 8 (1998) and Sekolah Kebangsaan Seafield (1999–2002).
 At the secondary level, she attended Sekolah Menengah Kebangsaan USJ 4 (2003), Seafield National High School (2004–2006) and Sekolah Menengah Kebangsaan Seksyen 9 (2007).
 In 2012, she graduated with a diploma in Business Management from Universiti Teknologi MARA, Segamat, Johor.
 In addition, she received the Vice Chancellor Award with a Cumulative Grade Average Rating (CGPA) of 3.9.
 She also intends to pursue her studies at a bachelor's degree level apart from opening her own beauty products business after graduation.